 Primitive Reflexes: Screening, compensation techniques, and treatment

 Primitive reflexes emerge in utero and should be integrated no later than 2 years of age.
-Unfortunately, studies have shown that approximately 75% of school-aged children with learning disabilities have retained primitive reflexes, which are becoming more common and strongly impact the function of these students.
+Unfortunately, studies show that approximately 75% of school-aged children with learning disabilities have retained primitive reflexes, which are becoming more common and strongly impact the function of these students.
 This 2-hour course provides occupational therapists with a screening process to identify each of these retained primitive reflexes: MORO, Tonic Labyrinthine Neck Reflex, Asymmetrical Tonic Neck Reflex, Spinal Galant, and Symmetrical Tonic Neck Reflex.
-It also provides compensation techniques and treatment strategies to help integrate each reflex covered.
+Kim also provides compensation techniques and treatment strategies to help integrate each reflex covered.
 Please note: This most recent recording includes many demonstration videos.
 This course is also available in a pediatric OT webinar package as well as a school-based package.